 Moreover, Georgian Hills is also gaining a following with their ciders.
 They use heritage apples with varieties including Russet, Macintosh, Spy and Ida Red, all of which make delicious apple pies and ciders!
 Currently Georgian Hills has their Ardiel Cider, Georgian Hills Dry Cider and a Georgian Hills Perry which is a pear cider.
 “Its pretty neat,” Robert says, “we have a nice balance of what we might call cool climate Blue Mountains, Beaver Valley, beverages”.

 Robert trained in the traditional wine and spirits education trust, and continued in the wine business in senior sales and marketing positions when he immigrated to Canada.
 Today he has quite an impressive resume in the food and beverage industry with clients including several micro-breweries, Heineken beer, as well as helping the New Zealand wine industry get started in Canada.
-He moved his business to this area in the late 1990s to try and find some interested farmers to work with and grow grapes for his winery.
+He moved his business to this area in the late 1990s to try and find some interested farmers to work with to grow grapes for his winery.
 One of his partners today, John Ardiel, was immediately very interested, so interested in fact that he was willing to put in the first 5 acres.
 Robert tells me that John, being a farmer and apple grower already, had the equipment and knowledge necessary making it “the perfect partnership”.
 Robert then purchased the land that Georgian Hills Vineyards sits on in 2004, they planted in 2007 and had their first big harvest in 2010.

 Since that harvest in 2010, Georgian Hills has really expanded.
 They started with only one employee who took on all duties and were only open one day a week.
 Today, they have 2 full time staff and almost 20 part time staff, they are now open 7 days a week 11am-5pm, their retail store has opened, and they have started running tours all throughout the summer.
 They also now have their patio where you can sit and enjoy their wines.
 Moreover, you can pair their wines with a charcuterie plate or cheese platter and they will teach you about how to properly pair the beverages with different foods to get the best experience possible.
 They are also very busy throughout the winter offering snowshoeing through their vineyard and even harvesting frozen grapes for their ice wine, so remember them in the winter as well!